Estecka/mc-No-Kebab/port.md

 ### 1.21.0
 #### No Workaround:
 - The painting registry is no longer static, and must be passed into the parameters of the functions that need it.
+- The serialization function of paintings now use codecs.
+Requires new mixin injection.
+###	Possible Workaround:
+- Invalid variant-locked painting no longer defaults to a specific variant.